State Law Background

 - Allow local governments to regulate firearms; or

-- Give local law enforcement discretion to deny a handgun permit.
+- Give local law enforcement discretion to deny a concealed carry permit.

 Texas Firearms Laws